musaibuf/Product-Review-Sentiment-Scraper-with-FastAPI-Next.js/README.md

 # Product Review Sentiment Scraper

-This project scrapes product reviews from an e-commerce site (specifically Daraz.pk), performs sentiment analysis on the reviews, saves the processed data to a Google Sheet, and displays the reviews, sentiment labels, and sentiment distribution charts on a web interface.
+This project scrapes product reviews from an e-commerce site (Daraz.pk), performs sentiment analysis on the reviews, saves the processed data to a Google Sheet, and displays the reviews, sentiment labels, and sentiment distribution charts on a web interface.

 The backend is built with FastAPI, and the frontend is built with Next.js.